microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

   - StackSize in bytes - int
   - StackSize number of bytes

 On 32 bit traces the stack bytes can be interpreted as an array of 4 byte integer IPs.
-On 64 bit traces it is an array of 8 byte interger IPs.
+On 64 bit traces it is an array of 8 byte integer IPs.
 Each stack can be given an ID by starting with First Id and incrementing by 1 for each additional stack in the block in stream order.

 ## SequencePointBlock Object